 The art department at Liberty works K-12 to support creativity, collaboration, as well as innovative thought and processes.
 Its goal is to expand students’ abilities to express themselves and appreciate art and its role throughout human history.

 All three schools study and emulate masters in many media while expanding students’ ability to communicate through visual art.
 In the high school there are two paths of study, the first path involves fine arts, such as ceramics, drawing and painting.
 The second is taught through the overlapping media path of photography, including advanced photography for college credit, video and graphic arts.

 The art department offers students many opportunities in class, in the school and in the community to become accomplished and acknowledged artists.

 English Language Arts (ELA)

-English Language Arts at the high school features a rigorous curriculum.
-The members of the English department pay very close attention to the modules that have been released by the state education department as a guideline for their daily lessons.
+The English Language Arts department features a rigorous curriculum across all grade levels.
+The members of the English department pay very close attention to the New York State’s Next Generation Standard that have been released by the state education department as a guideline for their daily lessons.
 The department utilizes current technological advances in order to provide students with information and materials in the most efficient way possible.
-Close reading, argumentative writing and text analysis are emphasized.

 English as a New Language (ENL)

 Our ENL Department’s objective is to promote academic excellence, creativity and well roundedness in all of our Multi Language learners.
 Each student is encouraged to persevere and build self confidence in order to meet with success.
 The District has a collaborative goal to reduce and eventually eliminate the achievement gap among students from diverse backgrounds.

 The Health and Family and Consumer Sciences department offers courses that provide real-world learning opportunities.
 The purpose of the program – which includes instruction in nutrition, budgeting, cooking and wellness – is to prepare students to be competent, confident and caring in managing their personal, family and work lives.